hikkamorii/hikkacuteaf/README.md

 Notes
 =====
 This thing was made mostly for me, to sync my configs between all of my computers, but since someone might want to use my configs too (I know that's a thing in linux comunity) I put it here.
 Please read **Dependencies** for more info on restrictions.
+Important note, I switched SUPER and CONTROL keys, so now if you don't want that, make sure to delete .Xmodmap.

 Dependencies
 =====